Three Little Chickpeas

 Description

-Tofu meat crumbles are easy to make and they work great as a ground beef substitute.
-Add the tofu ground beef to tacos, lasagna soup, tomato sauce, burritos, burrito bowls, or chili.
+Tofu ground beef crumbles are an easy, flavorful recipe that can be used as a vegan ground meat substitute.
+Add the tofu crumbles to tacos, lasagna, tomato sauce, burritos, burrito bowls, or chili.

 Ingredients